ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak17000/quickstart.md

 ### Hardware Setup

 RAK17000 is a WisBlock Motor Control Module that extends the WisBlock system to be used on controlling motors.
 It has a dual H-bridge configuration motor driver that can support two DC motors or one stepper motor.
 It can get power from the battery of the WisBlock Base or externally via the RAK17000 terminal connector.
 By setting the right jumper on the 3-pin header on the side of the terminal connector, you can select where you want to get the power source.
-It can allow up to 1.5 A per channel, but thermal management must be implemented.
+It can allow up to 1.5&nbsp;A per channel, but thermal management must be implemented.

 For more information about RAK17000, refer to the [Datasheet](datasheet.md).